Getting Started with Zapp Plugin

 The first step in creating a new plugin is to create the plugin project.
 Our recommendation is first to create the project with the most basic relevant implementation (

 hello world), then make sure it successfully builds inside Zapp before moving to the full implementation.

 In the creation of your project you can use one of following tools / code examples:

 2. Publish to Zapp

-Each plugin should be pushed to its own git repository and deployed (preferably by CI) to a dependancy manager; CocoaPods for iOS, Maven for Android, and NPM for React-Native and Datasource providers.
+Each plugin should be pushed to its own git repository and deployed (preferably by CI) to a dependency manager; CocoaPods for iOS, Maven for Android, and NPM for React-Native and Datasource providers.